shuffyiosys/arknights-cookbook/README.md

 ## Future features
 * Add skill growth and the recipes for that
-* Add LMD and skill costs
+* Add leveling LMD and XP costs (possible breakdown of how much each battle record is needed)
 * Add best grinding spots for mats (plan on linking to PenguinStats.io)

 ## Known issues
-* There's some weird table border issues.
-There's supposed to be a line across each row, but sometimes it doesn't show
+See the Issues page :)